bogdandm/json2python-models/README.md

 You can find out some examples of usage of this project at [testing_tools/real_apis/...](/testing_tools/real_apis)

-Each file contains functions to download data from some online API (references included at the top of file) and `main` function that generate and print code.
+Each file contains functions to download data from some online API (references included at the top of file) and `main` function that generates and prints code.
 Some examples may print debug data before actual code.
 Downloaded data will be saved at `testing_tools/real_apis/<name of example>/<dataset>.json`

 ## API docs